Tropical Fukaya Algebras: Homotopy units

-\begin{proof} [Proof of Theorem \ref{thm:wts}] For a one-dimensional moduli space of weighted maps of rigid type, the true boundary strata contain one of the following configurations : a configuration with a weight $0$ or $\infty$ at a weighted input which is equivalent to the broken configuration in Figure \ref{fig:eqwt}, a boundary node with a broken segment, or a broken Morse trajectory.
-These configurations exactly correspond to the terms in the \ainfty-associativity relations, and so $CF(\lag)$ is an \ainfty-algebra.
-The geometric part $CF^{\on{geom}}(\lag)$ is a sub-algebra because if the inputs to a treed disk are unforgettable, the output is also unforgettable.
+\begin{proof} [Proof of Theorem \ref{thm:wts}] By Proposition \ref{prop:wt-transv}, the coherent perturbation data $\ul \Pe$ for treed holomorphic disks extend to coherent data $\ul{\Pe}^{\on{wt}}$ for weighted treed holomorphic disks.
+We first prove properties \eqref{part:wts1}-\eqref{part:wts3}, and then proceed to show the \ainfty associativity relations.
+The geometric part $CF^{\on{geom}}(L)$ is a sub-algebra because if the inputs to a treed disk are unforgettable, the output is also unforgettable, proving \eqref{part:wts1}.

 The element $x^{\whitet}$ is a strict unit for the following reasons.
 For $d(\white)>2$, we have